-Sales dashboards are customizable reports compiling sales and company data into convenient snapshots that help track sales performance and plan sales activities.
-These dashboards can be customized to your specific needs and are typically created using a customer relationship management tool (CRM), although it’s possible to create one manually using spreadsheet software or something similar.
+Sales dashboards are customizable reports that compile sales and company data into convenient snapshots that help track sales performance and plan sales activities.
+These dashboards can be customized to your specific needs and are typically created using a CRM, but we’ve also created a free template you can download and start using right away.

 Examples of Sales KPI Dashboards

-We created nine example sales dashboards that show you how you can effectively track and measure the KPIs that matter to your sales organization.
-Using your CRM or business intelligence software, you can configure your own dashboards, or use these examples as a place to start based on what you need to track.
+We created nine example sales management dashboards that show you how you can effectively track and measure the key performance indicators (KPIs) that matter to your sales organization.
+Using your customer relationship management (CRM) or business intelligence software, you can configure your own dashboards, or use these examples as a place to start based on what you need to track.

-Here are the top nine sales dashboards every sales team should use:
+Here are the top nine sales dashboards every sales team should consider using:

 Who it’s for: Sales reps and others who want to quickly view open sales deals

-How it helps: Provides a high-level look at the sales opportunities you are currently working on
+How it helps: Provides a high-level look at the sales opportunities currently going through the sales process

-The Current Deals dashboard provides a quick look at all of your open deals, and where they are currently at in your sales process.
-It also displays your total pipeline value, and while the pipeline stages aren’t the priority with this dashboard, it can give you a quick glance of how they are situated.
+The Current Deals Dashboard gives you a quick glance at all of your open deals and where they are currently at in your sales process.
+It also displays your total pipeline value, and while the pipeline stages aren’t the priority with this dashboard, it can give you a quick view of where they stand.

-This dashboard should contain a list of all open deals, with an emphasis on the value and often contains a breakdown by sales pipeline stage for quick reference.
-While the focus is on the actual overview of the specific deals, this dashboard can also provide a quick look at the metrics like total value, current stage, or even an expected closing date.
-These can help both managers and sales reps to prioritize which deals need their attention as they plan their day.
+This dashboard should contain a list of all open deals, with an emphasis on the value of each deal.
+It often contains a breakdown by sales pipeline stage for quick reference.
+While the focus is on the actual overview of the specific deals, this dashboard can also provide a quick look at the metrics, like total value, current stage, or expected closing date.
+These can help both managers and sales reps prioritize which deals need their attention as they plan their day.

 Who it’s for: Sales managers

-This dashboard gives you a quick look at what has been happening in your sales organization.
-It tells you what your sales team has been up to, or, if you’re an individual sales rep, it can give you an at-a-glance view of what your most recent activities have been.
+This dashboard gives you a quick look at what is happening in your sales organization.
+It tells you what your sales team has been doing—or, if you’re an individual sales rep, it can give you an at-a-glance view of what your most recent activities have been.
 In addition to helping facilitate communication and keeping everyone on the same page, this dashboard can provide feedback at a high level on areas of concern like whether or not tasks are completed on time.

 This dashboard contains a list of recent activities as well as a breakdown by type and by salesperson.
-It can be helpful for teams that measure sales activities as a performance goal, and also provides a sort of log of activities that can be reviewed in the event there is a question or confusion about any specific customer interactions.
+It can be helpful for teams that measure sales activities as a performance goal, and also offers a log of activities that can be reviewed if there is a question or confusion about any specific customer interactions.

 Who it’s for: Field sales reps